 Tours, Attractions and Things To Do in Bolnisi

 Bolnisi, Georgia is a small town in Bolnisi Municipality of Kvemo Kartli Region which is best known as the site of the oldest church in the country, Bolnisi Sioni.
 This claim to fame is hardly surprising, for the region as a whole has been inhabited since antiquity and has played an ongoing role in the country’s history.
-In addition to Bolnisi Sioni, there are over two hundred historical sites in the area which await discovery and exploration.
+In addition to Bolnisi Sioni, there are over two hundred historical attractions in the area which await discovery and exploration.

 History of Bolnisi